 Our teams include subject matter experts in multiple areas – pregnancy prevention, healthy relationship and marriage education, offender reentry, substance use treatment programs, Adverse Childhood Experiences and trauma informed care, workforce development and sector-based employment models.

-We have worked with 24 organizations to measure performance in 91 programs in 94 communities throughout the nation.
-OPTS has been custom designed to collect performance measurement data in 65 of those programs.
+We have worked with over 40 organizations to measure performance in over 120 programs in over 180 communities throughout the nation.
+OPTS has been custom designed to collect performance measurement data in over 75 of those programs.

 AMTC assists organizations in leveraging established data systems, too.
 Our performance measurement experts provide training and technical assistance to help clients understand funder measurement and reporting systems.

 We also have the capacity to upload measures into federal and state systems as we have done for federal Department of Labor and Health and Human Services programs.